xinhuang/xinhuang.github.com/_posts/2014-10-19-clang-playground-finding-declarations.md

 Clang is a very good C/C++ compiler, and it provides great extensible APIs for us to take advantage of it's syntax parsing, AST construction, semantics analysis, optimization, assembly generation and JIT compilation.
-Here let's have some fun playing with Clang and see what can we make out of it.
+Here let's have some fun playing with Clang and build a Clang tool to get all the declarations in a given file.

 ## Building clang